yuvalmGS/gigaspaces-wiki-jekyll/xap97net/processing-unit-container.markdown

 {% endtoczone %}

 {% refer %}It is possible to create a processing unit of mixed languages, for instance part Java, part .NET.
-This topic is covered in [Interop Processing Unit|Interop Processing Unit] page.{% endrefer %}
+This topic is covered in depanlinkInterop Processing Unittengahlink./interop-processing-unit.htmlbelakanglink page.{% endrefer %}

 # SLA Definition